 What do you get when you cross classic grilled cheese with Pizza Margherita?
 This delicious vegetarian meal idea!
 Each slice provides a source of whole grains, fibre and protein, and takes less than 10 minutes to make - but no doubt will be gobbled up quicker!

 Pizza Margherita is a typical Naples-style pizza made with tomatoes, mozzarella cheese, fresh basil and olive oil.
-While simple – considering the array of toppings you could use to decorate a base with – it’s true pizza perfection.
+While simple – considering the array of toppings you could decorate a base with – it’s true pizza perfection.
 Just ask your tastebuds!

 These grilled pizza toasts are what happens when the classic melted cheese on toast marries pizza Margherita – a slightly fancier ‘adult’ grilled cheese with a legendary flavour combination.